ch-robinson/dotnet-avro/docs/guides/extending.md

 }
 ```

 Out of the box, Chr.Avro won’t be able to figure out this mapping.
-When building a serializer, it will try to map `IEvent` to each schema in the union and fail because there are multiple matches.
-When building a deserializer, it will fail because `IEvent` is not a concrete type.
+When building a serializer, it will try to map `IOrderEvent` to each schema in the union and fail because there are multiple matches.
+When building a deserializer, it will fail because `IOrderEvent` is not a concrete type.

 To support this type of advanced mapping, applications can provide custom cases for the serializer and deserializer builders.
-The cases will match the union schema and the `IEvent` interface and choose the appropriate concrete class:
+The cases will match the union schema and the `IOrderEvent` interface and choose the appropriate concrete class:

 ```csharp
 using System;